Raptware/Community-APIs-for-AIR/BlackBerry10/README.md

 # Contributing A BlackBerry 10 ANE

-When building an API for the BlackBerry 10 SDK for Adobe AIR, you will start by creating a sub-directory within this _**PlayBookOS**_ directory.
+When building an API for the BlackBerry 10 SDK for Adobe AIR, you will start by creating a sub-directory within this _**BlackBerry10**_ directory.
 Pick a name that suits your extension and try not to use spaces in your directory name.
 It just plain makes things easier.

 As a recipe for building your API you can use the [BPS extension](https://github.com/blackberry/Community-APIs-for-AIR/tree/master/BlackBerry10/SampleBPSANE) as a good example.